flyinggrizzly/book-log/content/anime/domestic-girlfriend-domekano.md

 owner: Crunchyroll
 star_rating: 3
 summary: |
-  Highschool student Natsuo is in love with his teacher Hina, despairing of his love for her ever going anywhere, he agrees to have sex for the first time with Rui, a friend of a friend who he meets at a karaoke social shindig.
-And he is confused by the feelings of emptiness and sameness it leaves him with.
+  Highschool student Natsuo is in love with his teacher Hina.
+Despairing of his love for her ever going anywhere, he agrees to have sex for the first time with Rui, a friend of a friend who he meets at a karaoke social shindig.
+  Natsuo is confused by the feelings of emptiness and sameness it leaves him with.
 When he gets home, he finds out his father is remarrying after 10 years, and meets his new step mother and her two daughters.
 Who, you guessed it, are Hina and Rui.
 ---

 So... let's get this out of the way: this anime is hella problematic.
 It...